41 Best Country Love Songs For Her

 37. “Crash and Burn” by Thomas Rhett (2015)

-A breakup sits at the center of this song, but the singer tries to laugh it off instead of falling apart.
-That gives it a different kind of sting.
-Use it when you want to hint that the pain is still there, even if you are trying not to show it.
+Thomas says here about a breakup that hurts more than he wants to admit.
+But he tries to laugh it off instead of falling apart.
+Rhett released it in 2015 as the lead single from Tangled Up, and it later reached No. 1 on Country Airplay.
+Send it to her when you want to hint that the pain is still there, even if you are trying not to show it.

 39. “I’m So Lonesome I Could Cry” by Hank Williams (1949)